 While you will find 2μm lasers being used in a broad range of industries including automotive, general industrial, films, and packaging, the majority of 2μm welding demand is coming from the medical industry.

-Typical applications include: microfluidic devices, tubing, bags, connectors, catheters, on-body devices, diagnostic cassettes, fluid chambers and tanks, filtration devices, and more.
+Typical laser welding applications include: microfluidic devices, tubing, bags, connectors, catheters, on-body devices, diagnostic cassettes, fluid chambers and tanks, filtration devices, and more.

 Microfluidics, diagnostic cassettes, and assays often require components to be transmissive in either the visible or UV spectrums for analysis.
 Because of this absorbers or colorants need to be avoided, often disqualifying 1μm welding.